tgstation/tgstation/.github/CONTRIBUTING.md

 * If your pull request is not finished make sure it is at least testable in a live environment.
 Pull requests that do not at least meet this requirement will be closed.
 You may request a maintainer reopen the pull request when you're ready, or make a new one.

-* Maintainers may close pull requests that are deemed to be substantialy flawed.
-For example pull requests which would need major rewrites to match our quality guidelines.
-You should take some time to discuss with maintainers or other contributors on how to improve the change.
+* While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality *before* you open a pull request.
+Maintainers may close such pull requests that are deemed to be substantially flawed.
+You should take some time to discuss with maintainers or other contributors on how to improve the changes.

 ## Porting features/sprites/sounds/tools from other codebases